stride3d/stride-docs/en/diagnostics/STRDIAG007.md

 ## Solution

-To resolve the warning, remove the @Stride.Core.DataMemberAttribute .
+To resolve the warning, remove the @Stride.Core.DataMemberAttribute.

 ## References